 Recently, the safety of vaping has come under intense scrutiny since more than 2000 people suffering from a serious lung condition called VAPI were hospitalized and led to the deaths of 42.
 Later the federal Centers for Disease Control has found that most of the cases were linked to the use of illicit-market THC vape cartridges.
 CBD vape cartridges found in legal state-licensed stores are highly regulated.

 These side effects are mild and may last up to 2 to 4 hours for some people.
-CBD also has been found to have interaction issue with other drugs.
+CBD also has been found to have interaction issues with other drugs.
 So when you are taking CBD, consult with your doctor.
 Your doctor will recommend you the dose you need and advise you of potential drug interactions.